MicrosoftDocs/fabric-docs/docs/real-time-analytics/spark-connector.md

 # Tutorial: Use Apache Spark to query a KQL Database

-Notebooks are both readable documents containing data analysis descriptions and results as well as executable documents which can be run to perform data analysis.
-In this article, you'll learn how to use a [!INCLUDE [product-name](../includes/product-name.md)] notebook to read and write data to a KQL Database using Apache Spark.
-This tutorial uses pre-created datasets and notebooks in both the Real-time Analytics and the Data Engineering environments in [!INCLUDE [product-name](../includes/product-name.md)].
+Notebooks are both readable documents containing data analysis descriptions and results as well as executable documents that can be run to perform data analysis.
+In this article, you learn how to use a [!INCLUDE [product-name](../includes/product-name.md)] notebook to read and write data to a KQL Database using Apache Spark.
+This tutorial uses precreated datasets and notebooks in both the Real-time Analytics and the Data Engineering environments in [!INCLUDE [product-name](../includes/product-name.md)].
 For more information on notebooks, see [How to use [!INCLUDE [product-name](../includes/product-name.md)] notebooks](../data-engineering/how-to-use-notebook.md).

 Specifically, you learn how to: